Shopify/polaris/polaris.shopify.com/content/components/color-picker/index.md

   - fileName: color-picker-with-transparent-value-full-width.tsx
     title: With transparent value full width
     description: Use when attached to a visual builder to allow the designated object to have a transparent background that allows underlying objects to show through.
+  - fileName: color-picker-with-hex-color-text-field.tsx
+    title: With text field for color code (HEX)
+    description: Use to allow merchants to type a color code (HEX).
 ---

 ## Best practices